zincbase/zincserver/docs/REST API reference.md

 * `accessKey` (string, optional): An access key to provide credentials for the operation, if needed.
 If provided, must be 32 lowercase hexadecimal characters.
 Defaults to the empty string (`""`).
 * `updatedAfter` (number, optional): Only include revisions after particular time.
 Value is a UNIX epoch microsecond timestamp, Defaults to `0`.
-* `waitUntilNonempty` (boolean, optional): If no results are immediately available, wait until some are available before responding.
+* `waitUntilNonempty` (boolean, optional): If no results are immediately available, the server would wait until at least one is available before responding.
 In combination with `updatedAfter`, it can be used to achieve the COMET pattern for near real-time synchronization.
 Defaults to `false`.

 **Response**: